crm416/crm416.github.io/_posts/2015-11-30-android_from_scratch.md

 description: "A few months ago, I started working on the Android team at Khan Academy—with no prior Android experience.
 In this post, I wanna share some of the lessons I learned ramping up on Android in a production setting."
 ---

-# Android, From Scratch: Lessons Learning
+# Learning Android in Production

 Back in August, a few weeks before I'd joined [Khan Academy](https://www.khanacademy.org) full-time, our Head of Engineering, [Ben Kamens](http://bjk5.com/), shot me an email asking if I had any interest in working on the [Android](https://play.google.com/store/apps/details?id=org.khanacademy.android) team.